 Being an artist runs in my family.
 The need to create and express myself is as much a part of me as my sense of humor.
 It’s always a little off and maybe more than a little bit off-color.
 But at the heart of it, what I create is meant to inspire and spark conversation.

 I frequently get asked what “style” my art is.
 My immediate response has always been that it is more of a lifestyle than a style.
 I don’t make art because I want to… I make art because I have to.

 A few of my signature “moves” is my innate ability to layer color and movement in a way that is intended to evoke an emotional response.
 I work a lot with texture, my actual hands and fingertips and even makeup brushes.
 (I love the way they whip and swirl paint.)

-I am a self taught artist and self proclaimed renaissance man.
+I am a self-taught artist and self-proclaimed renaissance man.
 I work mainly with acrylic, however, I love exploring new ways to express myself.
-I have recently incorporated silk screening and water colors into my work.
-I love working with my hands and have even stretch my own canvases sometimes.
+I have recently incorporated silk screening and watercolors into my work.
+I love working with my hands and have even stretched my own canvases sometimes.

-Many artist work years to be able to create a style or look that is uniquely theirs.
+Many artists work years to be able to create a style or look that is uniquely theirs.
 I feel lucky that my “style” has always been there.
-Over the past 15 years I have definitely grown, developed and curated that “feel.”
+Over the past 15 years, I have definitely grown, developed, and curated that “feel.”

 I don’t paint things.
 I paint how the world makes me feel.
 I want people to either love or hate what I produce.
 I believe Boy George said it best – it’s better to be looked at than looked over.
 As a creator and an artist, I always give myself the room I need to grow.
 It’s ok to make ugly things.
 It’s not ok to sit on the sidelines and not do anything.